elotroalex/chiens/_texts/translation.md

 - at the red hour of crowds
 - shoulders of boiling water, our scarred asses began to cry out revenge;
 - at the red hour of miracles
-- beautiful liberty of the night hatching with slatted manure and legs
+- beautiful night liberty hatched at the duckboard and manure of cut legs
 - caterpillars roared on the bridge
-- and our legs were screaming victory
+- and our legs screamed victory
 - and the broken moats answered with revenge
 - by her barbs of stars
-- by her eyes of stars her ranges of stars
+- by her eyes of stars, by her breasts of stars
-- her cherries of stars that she released on us valves wide-open
+- the cherries made of stars she poured on us
+- wide open floodgate
 - and death was not surly
 - but sweet
 - in the hands of rosewood breasts and a young nubile girl